 - Possession and/or use of illegal drugs and controlled substances at an NCSY event is grounds for immediate dismissal from the event at the earliest practical time, and may be subject to further disciplinary action at the discretion of the Regional Director in consultation with the National Youth Commission.

 - Bringing weapons to an event will result in confiscation of the weapons, expulsion from the event at the earliest practical time, and may also be referred to the appropriate law enforcement authorities.

-- There is a zero tolerance policy for bullying, disrespectful behavior, or breaking any of the other safety rules laid out clearly at the beginning of the event.
-This includes areas that are off limits, staying within the area of the shabbaton, curfew, and program attendance.
-Unwillingness to comply with these rules may result in the teens being sent home at the earliest time possible, at the expense of their parents.
+- Safety and security instructions laid out clearly at the beginning of the event. must be adhered to.
+This includes areas that are off-limits, staying within the chaperoned shabbaton area, curfew, and program attendance.
+Failure to follow these rules may result in removal from the event at the earliest practical time.

-- All participants and guests are expected to have a willingness to observe Shabbat, whether during group programs or during “free time”.
-As an educational outreach institution, NCSY is mindful that teens who are less familiar with halakhic practice will unknowingly make mistakes.
-NCSY affords beginning learners the room to grow in their individual observance and knowledge.
+- All participants and guests on Shabbatons are expected to have a willingness to observe Shabbat, whether during group programs or during “free time”.
+NCSY is mindful that many of our participants are less familiar with these practices, and affords all participants the room to grow in their individual observance and knowledge.

-- All participants and guests on NCSY shabbatons are expected to be dressed appropriately for a weekend based around a meaningful Shabbat experience.
-At all times: Tops should have sleeves and an appropriate neckline.
-Any sheer tops or pants, mini-skirts, or shorts of similar length, should not be worn.
+- All participants and guests on NCSY Shabbatons are expected to be dressed appropriately for an immersive experience based around a meaningful Shabbat:

 On Shabbat: Boys should wear a kippah and nicer pants and shirt.
 Girls should wear a skirt or dress.

-Other standards and guidelines can be found at ncsy.org/standards.
+See our full standards and guidelines at ncsy.org/standards.